-Elliston Zion United Methodist Church has served rural Ottawa County for 151 years.
-Worship services are offered at 10:30 a.m. each Sunday.
-A church breakfast is offered at 9 a.m. each Sunday, followed by church school at 9:30 a.m.
+Elliston Zion United Methodist Church has served rural Ottawa County for over 150 years.
+Worship services are offered at 10:00 a.m. each Sunday.
+A welcome breakfast is offered at 8:30 a.m. each Sunday, followed by church school at 9:00 a.m.
 Classes are available for every grade level, young adults, middlers, and seniors.
-Zion offers a number of mid-week study and fellowship opportunities, including a Tuesday morning women's fellowship, a Wednesday mid-day Bible study, and a mid-week gathering for teens.
-Zion is involved in a wide variety of missions, including an annual trip to Cap Haitian, Haiti; a food distribution program once each month; seasonal gleaning in the summer, and a number of multi-denominational activities in the Ottawa County area.
+Zion offers a number of mid-week study and fellowship opportunities, including a Tuesday morning women's fellowship.
+Zion is involved in a wide variety of missions, a food pantry program once each month; seasonal gleaning in the summer, blood drives twice a year and a number of multi-denominational activities in the Ottawa County area.

 Lead Team/Missions Coordinator